What is an interim manager?

 In straightforward terms, an interim manager is someone who manages a problem or leads resources towards a goal where the challenge is time-limited and the necessary experience and expertise either cannot be found internally or cannot be spared.

-(If you need assistance finding the right interim for your organisation, you can visit our interim management service page.)
+(If you need assistance finding the right talent for your organisation, you can visit our interim management service page.)

 Differences between interim manager, acting manager and a manager

 A “manager”, an “acting manager” or an “interim manager” are all fundamentally occupying the same position in the business on the face of it.
 But they are not doing the same job.
 Confusing?
 That is what wrong-foots so many people involved in the hiring process.
 Yes, they may occupy the same position but the requirement and expectations for each are very different.

 Because this is a permanent position, there are long-term expectations for the role as well as short-term goals.
 One of those expectations may be that the individual has high potential to be developed into the role.
 They may not possess all the skills and experience they need to do the job right from the start.
 Equally, specific challenges for the role are expected to change over the long-term too, and this makes broad experience and time in similar job titles more important than expertise specific to any one situation that may arise.